WenqinSHAO/pvd-dev/README.md

 ```shell
 ./vms/play-pvd.sh cleanup
 ```
+<!TODO: cleanup, more specifically dev delete blocked due to unable to acquire rtlink_mutex after sending RA.
+Note that without the PvD kernel patch, net dev can be soomthly removed after sending RA.
+Relative kernel bug: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1711407>

 ### Install radvd
+[radvd](https://github.com/IPv6-mPvD/radvd.git) is a tool that announces RA.
+We use it to mimic a router that provisons endhosts with multiple prefixes.
+Several scenarios are possible.
+Here we domonstrate the one with RAs containing Prefix Information Option (PIO) that allow endhost auto-configuring the interface IPv6 address.
-radvd is a tool that announces RA.
-It is now made capable of parsing configurations with PvD option.
+[radvd](https://github.com/IPv6-mPvD/radvd.git) is now made capable of parsing configurations with PvD option.
-The tool can be installed with:
+It can be installed with:
 ```shell
 ./vms/play-pvd.sh install radvd
 ```
+The radvd binary will only remain in the ./radvd/ directory.

 ### Install iproute2
-We as well modified the iproute2 so that it shows the PvD scope for addresses and routes learnt from RA.
+We as well modified the [iproute2](https://github.com/IPv6-mPvD/iproute2.git) so that it understands and shows the PvD scope for addresses and routes that the endhost kernel learns from RA.
 It can be installed with:
 ```shell
 ./vms/play-pvd.sh install iproute